 Mark E. Pulido,

-Mayor Mark E. Pulido was elected to the Cerritos City Council in March 2011.
+Councilmember Mark E. Pulido was elected to the Cerritos City Council in March 2011.
 He served as Mayor Pro Tem in 2013–2014 and was selected as Mayor in 2014.
 Councilmember Pulido was re-elected to the City Council in 2015.

-Mayor Pulido serves on the City's Budget/Finance, Performing Arts, Personnel, Parks and Recreation and County Health Department/Health Insurance Committees.
-Mayor Pulido is the Council's delegate to the Los Angeles County City Selection Committee, Gateway Cities Council of Governments — 91/605/405 Corridor Cities Committee and Sanitation Districts 2, 3, 18 & 19/Waste Management.
+Councilmember Pulido serves on the City's Budget/Finance, Performing Arts, Personnel, Parks and Recreation and County Health Department/Health Insurance Committees.
+Councilmember Pulido is the Council's delegate to the Los Angeles County City Selection Committee, Gateway Cities Council of Governments — 91/605/405 Corridor Cities Committee and Sanitation Districts 2, 3, 18 & 19/Waste Management.

 Councilmember Pulido is the District Director for Congressman Alan Lowenthal.
 He previously worked for the California Legislature for more than a decade, serving as District Director to State Senator Alan Lowenthal.
 Prior to that, he served as a legislative consultant with the California State Assembly in the Los Angeles offices of Assembly Speakers Robert M. Hertzberg, Herb J. Wesson Jr. and Fabian Núñez.
 In the 1990s, Councilmember Pulido worked for the City of Long Beach in the City Manager's Office, the Long Beach Redevelopment Agency, the Budget Bureau, the Parks, Recreation and Marine Department and the Gang Intervention/Prevention Program.